Miha-x64/Lychee/persistence/README.md

 #### Goals

-* Provide common interface for persisting and transferring data.
+* Provide a common interface for persisting and transferring data.
 * Make developing CRUDs faster and easier.

 #### Non-goals

 * Support persisting/transferring of only intersection of types supported by popular APIs.
   This would be not enough.
-For example, text formats have no efficient ways to represent binary data — we use Base64 with them instead of totally prohibiting this.
+For example, text formats have no efficient ways to represent binary data, so we use Base64 with them instead of totally prohibiting this.
-  SQLite has no support for storing arrays or maps — but we can flatten them into byte arrays and store as BLOBs.
+  SQLite has no support for storing arrays or maps, but we can flatten them into byte arrays and store as BLOBs.
 * Support transfer/persistence APIs fully.
   This would include supporting very specific, platform-dependent, vendor-locked, or rarely used types.
   The truth is somewhere in between.